 The Audit Committee Chair shall be responsible for scheduling all meetings of the Audit Committee; however, a majority of the members of the Audit Committee may call a special meeting of the Audit Committee.
 In the absence of the Audit Committee Chair, the majority of the members of the Audit Committee present at the meeting shall appoint a member to preside at the meeting.
 A majority of the members of the Audit Committee shall constitute a quorum for doing business.
 Any action of a majority of the members of the Audit Committee present at any meeting at which a quorum is present shall be an action of the Audit Committee.
-The Audit Committee may also act by unanimous written consent.
+Meetings may be held in person or by means of a conference telephone or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
+The Audit Committee may also act by unanimous written consent without a meeting.
 The Audit Committee may form and delegate authority to subcommittees when appropriate.